Michigan State takes the top spot in the coaching tandems for 2018.

 Basketball: Avery Johnson

 Saban’s (deserved) reputation as the top college football coach in the nation vaults this duo to the top of the list.
-Avery Johnson has done a tremendous job on the recruiting trail and figures to have Alabama back among the top programs in the league in the near future.
+Johnson has done a tremendous job on the recruiting trail and will have Alabama in the NCAA Tournament this March for the first time since 2012.

 Football: Urban Meyer

 Meyer, with national championships at two schools (Florida and Ohio State) and an undefeated season at a third (Utah), is an all-time great.
-Matta’s program has slipped a bit in the past two seasons, but he has won at a very high level in stops at Butler (one year), Xavier (three years) and Ohio State (13 years).
+Holtmann did a tremendous job in three seasons at Butler and is the running for National Coach of the Year for his work with the Buckeyes this season.

 Football: Jim Harbaugh